sclorg/thermostat-container/16-agent/README.md

 Thermostat Agent Docker image
 =============================

-This repository contains Dockerfiles for a Thermostat Agent running in privileged mode so that Java applications in other containers can be monitored.
+This repository contains Dockerfiles for a Thermostat Agent base image which can be used for Java application images or builder images to be based on it.
+By basing your image on the `rhscl/thermostat-16-agent-rhel7` image, a Thermostat agent can get enabled on demand in order to monitor your Java app.

 Environment variables
 ---------------------------------